Go to Homepage

 Luxury is how you feel — we must help guests create memories

 Cavaliere Giovanni Viterale is an Italian 'ambassador' extraordinaire who loves using football as a metaphor for business.
-GM of The Fullerton Hotels and Resorts, he puts things simply, "We must be visible.
-GMs are the strikers who score goals."
+As Cluster GM of a Raffles and a Sofitel — both on Sentosa —he puts things simply, "We must be visible."

 Visit our Facebook pagePrintE-mail Page